Staff

 J. Perry Childress

-Design Studio Project CoordinatorMr.
-J. Perry Childress provides in-house technical support in design, planning, recreation, and facility development for the East Tennessee Community Design Center (ETCDC).
+J. Pery Childress provides in-house technical support in design, planning, recreation, and facility development for ETCDC.
 A graduate of the University of Tennessee School of Architecture, he has been employed by ETCDC for over 30 years.
 Childress served on the National Park Service Elkmont project team as a designer and historic preservation specialist.

-Mr. Cameron Coppala is responsible for maintaining our donor database, writing member communications, and assisting with other member-related administrative duties.
+Cameron Coppala is responsible for maintaining ETCDC’s donor and contact database, planning and writing member/sponsor communications, assisting with member/sponsor-related administrative duties, and event coordination and planning.
+Cam also provides in-house technology assistance and day-to-day website maintenance.
 Cam received his B.A. in Psychology and Linguistics from Emory University in 2016, followed by his M.S. in Speech-Language Pathology from the University of North Carolina at Chapel Hill in 2019.
-Originally from Charlotte, NC, Cam moved to Knoxville in 2020, working at several local businesses before joining the Design Center.
-Outside of work, Cam can usually be found petting his cat or working on his garden.
-Cam has been with the Design Center since October 2023.
+Originally from Charlotte, NC, Cam moved to Knoxville in 2020 and joined the Design Center in October of 2023.

 President